Dabboy345/EDA2/README.md

 - Force (f), it increases the general damage of the character (dmg stat), overall increasing the damage of next attacks
 - Recharge (r), it takes 1 turn to recharge the skill an another one to be able to use it (after  battle ends the skill goes back to uncharged)

-When taking the information of the skills out of the list_skill.txt, we manually save a number in the data structure of Mod (modifier) of the skill which makes reference of the times a skill with modifier can be used during a battle
+When taking the information of the skills out of the list_skill.txt, we manually save a number in the data structure of Mod (modifier) of the skill which makes reference of the times a skill with modifier can be used during a battle.
+The time complexity for attack is O(1) because it performs the same number of calculations for the skills provided.
+The Big O for combat is O(n).
+Both of these functions are in combat.c, attack is in line 33, combat is in 112.

 **5. The game must feature several types of enemies (minimum 3 different ones).
 The enemy selection system for battle is left to the programmers (it can be fixed, random, or designed with an algorithm).
 Attacks for these enemies should also be pre-configured.**
 There is almost a different enemy for each battle, since our game is mostly story oriented, so for the better experience of the game we created new enemys with each node.